With parenchymal bleeding. Parenchymal bleeding. Video: emergency care for severe bleeding

 • pressure in the chest area;

-• acute pain in the peritoneum;
+• sharp pain in the peritoneum;

 • coughing up blood.